Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 	* 1987: FCC removes the fairness doctrine concomitant with the rise of talk radio. leads to ideologically based reporting and was no longer just factual/ honest.
 After this there's a large increase in the number of broadcasting platforms.
 	* 1996: Telecommunications Act allows private companies to buy/ own multiple TV and Radio stations. large companies by up smaller independent broadcasters.
 Effectively things begin to homogenise...

-* From the mid 90's to 2010: Creation of internet, explosion of social media plat
+* From the mid 90's to 2010: Creation of internet, explosion of social media platforms with a vast number of uses (2.2 billion). the ideologically based media outlets expand into this space and often misrepresent facts.